Fire and rescue services

 While there have been no recent terrorist attacks in Cyprus, they can still happen.

 Terrorism occurs in Europe.
-Terrorist attacks have taken place in a number of European cities.
+Terrorist attacks have taken place in several European cities.

 Targets have included public transport and transport hubs, and public places frequented by foreigners.